This chocolate coffee protein shake is the perfect high-protein breakfast for the coffee lover!

 Jump to:

-Why You’ll Love This Recipe
+Why You’ll Love This Coffee Protein Shake Recipe

-Coffee: Strongly brewed and cooled (either to room temperature or chilled overnight in the fridge), or cold brew coffee are great options for this recipe.
+- Coffee.
+Strongly brewed and cooled (either to room temperature or chilled overnight in the fridge), or cold brew coffee are great options for this recipe.

-Unsweetened Vanilla Almond Milk: Almond milk is low in calories and low in sugar, and adds a hint of vanilla to your homemade protein shake.
+- Unsweetened Vanilla Almond Milk.
+Almond milk is low in calories and low in sugar, and adds a hint of vanilla to your homemade protein shake.

-Almond Butter: Adds protein as well as vitamins, minerals, and antioxidants to your shake.
+- Almond Butter.
+Adds protein as well as vitamins, minerals, and antioxidants to your shake.

-Pure Maple Syrup: helps to balance out and sweeten this drink.
+- Pure Maple Syrup.
+Helps to balance out and sweeten this drink.

-Chocolate Protein Powder: Using a high quality whey protein or plant-based protein powder to this protein shake to make this into a high protein coffee shake.
+- Chocolate Protein Powder.
+Using a high quality whey protein or plant-based protein powder to this protein shake to make this into a high protein coffee shake.

-Cocoa Powder: To amp up the chocolate flavor of your coffee chocolate protein smoothie.
+- Cocoa Powder.
+To amp up the chocolate flavor of your coffee chocolate protein smoothie.

-Banana: Using fresh or frozen banana helps to thicken your protein shake, as well as adding in nutrients, antioxidants, and potassium.
+- Banana.
+Using fresh or frozen banana helps to thicken your protein shake, as well as adding in nutrients, antioxidants, and potassium.

-Ice: Adding in ice helps to make your DIY protein shake extra cold.
+- Ice.
+Adding in ice helps to make your DIY protein shake extra cold.

 See recipe card below for a full list of ingredients and measurements.